Western Australian Certificate of Education International Program (WACE International)

 These skills are integral to enable students to navigate an increasingly interconnected world, including embarking upon further education, training, and work.

-Western Australian Certificate of Education (WACE) is awarded to senior secondary school students who satisfy its requirements.
-It is a senior secondary certificate recognized nationally in the Australian Qualifications Framework (AQF).
+Western Australian Certificate of Education International Program (WACE International) is awarded to senior secondary school students who satisfy its requirements.
+It is a senior secondary certificate recognised nationally in the Australian Qualifications Framework (AQF).

 The subject areas of the program are developed around seven essential skills to create confident, dynamic, creative and knowledgeable generations of students.
 WASS students become independent individuals who are fully equipped with the skills necessary to contribute to society.
 They become capable of communicating with and respecting the cultures of the nations, to work towards the good common interests and to be responsible members of the community.